DataWorksAI-com/MbtaWinter2026/readme.md

 ## 🎯 **What This Is**

-MBTA Winter 2026 demonstrates **hybrid protocol orchestration** by combining:
+MBTA Transit Conversational Intelligence application demonstrates **hybrid protocol orchestration** by combining:
 - **Anthropic's MCP** (Model Context Protocol) for fast, single-tool queries (~400ms)
 - **NANDA/Google's A2A** (Agent-to-Agent) for complex multi-agent coordination (~1500ms)
 - **Cisco's SLIM** (Semantic Language Interface for Multi-agent) transport for standardized A2A communication